JSH32/CodeX/codex-cpp/src/data_structures/strings.md

 }
 ```

-**Comparing strings**: `compare(str)` Compares two strings.
+**Comparing strings**: `compare(std::string)` Compares two strings.
 Returns 0 if they're equal, a positive value if the first string is greater than the second one, and a negative value otherwise.

 ```cpp,editable
 #include <iostream>